org-roam/org-roam/doc/tour.md

 the root of the `org-roam-directory`.
 Activating `org-roam-mode` builds the cache, which may take a while the first time, but is generally instantaneous in subsequent runs.
-To build the cache manually again, run `M-x org-roam-build-cache`.
+To build the cache manually again, run `M-x org-roam-db-build-cache`.

 ## Finding a Note